INFO253-FL2017/assignment-2-eugenelee95/LEARNINGS.md

 iii.
 JavaScript

-JavaScript implements form validations and other enhancements and modification features to the HTML.
+JavaScript implements form validations and other enhancements and modification features to the HTML DOM.

 iv.
 Python

-Python is a scripting language that handles the implementations on the server side.
+Python is a scripting language that handles the implementations on the server back end side.

 v.
 Flask

-Flask is the framework that provides tools to enhance the dynamic nature of the website.
+Flask is the framework that provides tools to enhance the dynamic nature of the website by using templates to make getting web resources easier.

 vi.
 HTTP